Do I need to apply for the EU Settlement Scheme?

 How do I make an application to the EU Settlement Scheme?

-The Settlement Scheme is an immigration application and as such you should ensure you are eligible and have the relevant documentation available before submitting an application.
+Applications to the EU Settlement Scheme are free of charge.
+However, the Settlement Scheme is an immigration application and as such you should ensure you are eligible and have the relevant documentation available before submitting an application.
 Please ensure you read the guidance available before applying.

 The UK government have produced a step-by-step guide on how to stay in the UK after it leaves the EU.